 Enjoy one of fall’s quintessential and delicious beverages, perfect for any age: apple cider.
 When we say “apple cider”, what we mean is deep, dark, cloudy brown cider that’s made from one thing: fresh apples.
 We don’t mean anything from a packet, anything from concentrate, or anything you can see through.
 Find a local orchard, or take a mini road trip to go apple picking.
 This is perfect for adults, kids, even awkward first dates.
 When you get home, fire up the crockpot and let the fun begin.
 This SUPER simple recipe will have your home smelling a cinnamon sensation.

-- 2. Carefully remove the fruits with a ladel.
+- Carefully remove the fruits with a ladle.
 Then, serve immediately with fresh cinnamon sticks and an orange peel garnish.

 There’s no better way to kick off the turning of the leaves than with an awesome tailgate party.
 If you haven’t read our previous blog on how to be the Ultimate Sili-Fan, that’s ok, we’ve got a few pointers in this one too.

-- •Bring along a thermos with hot chocolate.
-A Drinktank works great to keep it hot throughout all the tailgating fun.
+- Bring along a thermos with hot chocolate.
+They work great to keep it hot throughout all the tailgating fun.
 Be a hero and bust out your supply of Silipints for everyone to use.
-Half Pints paired with Travel Lids are great for sharing and keeping the hot cocoa warm.
+Half Pints paired with 8oz Lids are great for sharing and keeping the hot cocoa warm.

 Enjoy the Scenery